DutchEllie/proper-website-2/README.md

 A truly proper website this time™

+**TODO**:
+- Redo the entire CSS with a framework
+- Change domain to quenten.nl and staging.quenten.nl
+- Dynamically make domains for other branches

 This website will be done with this:
 - Backend written in Golang
 - Templating with Go